near/docs/docs/3.tutorials/nfts/9-series.md

 ## Introduction

-While the current NFT contract works really well for most simple use cases, it's really meant to be a foundation for creating unique and creative use-cases.
-The purpose of the zero to hero tutorial is to help garner a deep understanding of the tools such that you can create your own custom contracts to meet whatever use cases you might have.

-While we may not have the instructions for baking blueberry muffins, if you understand how to create the batter for regular muffins, hopefully you'll know that by simply adding blueberries to the mix or altering the amount of salt and vanilla, you'll be able to create your own delicious blueberry muffins!
+Now that you have a deeper understanding of basic NFT smart contracts, we can start to get creative and implement more unique features.
+The basic contract works really well for simple use-cases but as you begin to explore the potential of NFTs, you can use it as a foundation to build upon.

+A fun analogy would be that you now have a standard muffin recipe and it's now up to you to decide how to alter it to create your own delicious varieties, may I suggest blueberry perhaps.

+Below we've created a few of these new varieties by showing potential solutions to the problems outlined above.
+As we demonstrate how to customize the basic NFT contract, we hope it activates your ingenuity thus introducing you to what's possible and helping you discover the true potential of NFTs. 💪

 <img width="45%" src="/docs/assets/nfts/customizing-logic-meme.png" />